 Students are provided with a partially completed outline of a topic and are required to fill in the missing components.
-Can be combined with think-pair-share and/or to guide reinforcement of key ideas.
+Can be combined with think-pair-share or to reinforce key ideas.

 Entrance Slips/Exit Slips

 To begin or end a class, they are generally responses to questions about learning such as “What’s the relationship between A and B, or What’s still confusing about…” Use Lino or similar technologies.